Caff1982/MatchFlix/README.md

 Going forward, I would like to implement a hybrid system combining content-based with collaborative-filtering.
 For now however I am happy that content-based is the correct approach due to the low number of users and the 'cold-start problem'.

-### Usage

-To get the images run 'utils/image_scraper.py'.
-To populate the database run ' python manage.py populate_db data.csv'.
-The project can then be run using 'python manage.py runserver'.

 ### Acknowledgements

 I found [this](https://dev.to/joshwizzy/customizing-django-authentication-using-abstractbaseuser-llg) tutorial very helpful for authentication.

 I used The Movie Database (TMDb) API to get images.

-The Netflix data is from Kaggle and can be found [here](https://www.kaggle.com/shivamb/netflix-shows).
+The Netflix data is from late 2019 and can be found on Kaggle [here](https://www.kaggle.com/shivamb/netflix-shows).

 ### TODO